-This document was also recently referred to the Department of Finance Public Financial Management Review and account may be taken of the proposed framework in the upgrade of the PGAS system currently under way which includes introduction of a controlled and centralised process to add new accounts and deactivate invalid, incorrect and redundant accounts in the current Provincial Government and District charts of accounts.
+This document has since been approved by the Department of Finance Public Financial Management Review and account may be taken of the proposed framework in the upgrade of the PGAS system currently under way which includes introduction of a controlled and centralised process to add new accounts and deactivate invalid, incorrect and redundant accounts in the current Provincial Government and District charts of accounts.

-6.4 Provincial Budget Reviews and MPA Performance Indicator Reporting
+6.9 Provincial Budget Reviews and MPA Performance Indicator Reporting

 Provincial Government Half Year Budget Reviews were conducted by the Department of Treasury assisted by NEFC staff.
-This process is one of the major monitoring exercises on expenditure levels and performance against the MPAs.
+This process is one of the major monitoring exercise on expenditure levels and performance against the MPAs.
 Following the Reviews, the Provincial Budgets Branch of Treasury prepares a report to CACC.

-This year, representatives from national agencies including Health, Education, Finance, DPM and DNPM were also invited and some were able to attend.
-In addition increased time was allocated to the reviews.
+This year, representatives from national agencies including , Education, Finance, DPM DPLGA and DNPM for the first time made up the review team together with Treasury and NEFC.
+There was increased time allocation to the reviews.

-Some Provincial Governments have commenced service delivery reporting on the Minimum Priority Area (MPA) activities actually performed and quantifying -
+Some Provincial Governments have commenced service delivery reporting on the Minimum Priority Area (MPA) activities actually performed and quantifying ;

-- No of village courts supplied with operational materials

-- Health Facilities open and staffed

-- Health Facilities with running water in labour ward

-- · Health clinics and patrols conducted

-- Supervision patrols to Health Facilities

-- Patrols by specialist doctors

-- Maternity child health patrols

-- Distribution of drugs deliveries to Health Centres - Schools receiving basic materials prior to 30th April - Schools visited by Provincial / District Officers - District Education Office Reports received - Number of Primary Production Extension Activities and total attendance - Routine maintenance activity by number of km of trunk roads, km feeder roads, km access roads and the number of bridges and air strips attended to.
+- No of village courts supplied with operational materials - Health Facilities open and staffed - Health Facilities with running water in labour ward - Health clinics and patrols conducted - Supervision patrols to Health Facilities - Patrols by specialist doctors - Maternity child health patrols - Distribution of drugs deliveries to Health Centres - Schools receiving basic materials prior to 30th April - Schools visited by Provincial / District Officers

+- District Education Office Reports received - Number of Primary Production Extension Activities and total attendance - Routine maintenance activity by number of km of trunk roads, km feeder roads, km access roads and the number of bridges and air strips attended to.